yuyaryshev/request-is-better/readme.md

 - `timeout?: number`
 If provided, each request will automatically be rejected after this duration (in milliseconds) if no response is received.

+- `noWrap?: boolean`
+If true, than message should always be an object.
+And in that object field `__r` will be used by `request-is-better` to store requestId, so this field name shouldn't be occupied by the caller.

 # Contributing
 Please submit an issue or pull request on our GitHub repository. https://github.com/yuyaryshev/request-is-better